6atonoff/Student-Depression-EDA/README.md

 # Student-Depression-EDA
-The EDA of Student Depression database + Tableau viz.
+The EDA of Student Depression database + Tableau visualisations.
 Database was taken from https://www.kaggle.com/datasets/adilshamim8/student-depression-dataset